chellij/chellij/Portfolio/README.md

 I have just finished my final year of a Robotics (BEng) degree at the University of Plymouth.
 I spent five years at university, undertaking a foundation year, a three-year degree and a year in industry.
 My placement was with [CMR Surgical](https://cmrsurgical.com/) in Cambridge, and I had an incredible time in the Research and Strategy department in the Robotics team.

 I was first introduced to robotics during my A-Levels and loved the combination of design and code.
 It was, however, only at university that I realised how many different aspects of robotics there are and how many sectors of life robots can be used in.
-I am open to all opportunities to learn more about the various uses however, I passionately care that my work will create a positive impact within the world, whether this be within medical, environmental, sustainable, or an entirely new field.
+I am open to all opportunities to learn more about the various uses however, I passionately care that my work will create an impact within the world, whether this be within medical, environmental, sustainable, or an entirely new field.
+I also would love to have a career that lets me continue learning and developing as an engineer.
+Hopefully I'll find a job that allows me to programme and do more physical tasks as well, interacting with hardware or similar.

 # My Portfolio